 at EPFL Library

-- At the EPFL Library you will find numerous books on criminology and forensic science.
+At the EPFL Library you will find numerous books on criminology and forensic science.
 The most recent ones are housed in the Sciences et Société (Science and Society) area, in particular by call number 343 and its several subdivisions (for example: 343.8: sentencing and punishments, or 343.9: criminology).
-Other books in the same fields are in housed the basement of the library.
+Other books in the same fields are housed in the basement of the library.

 In order to access them, you must be connected to the EPFL computer network.

-On this page you will find explanations on how to procure a specfic article for which you already have the reference, and on the other hand on how to find references of articles published in the field of criminal sciences.
+On this page you will find explanations on how to procure a specific article for which you already have the reference, and on the other hand on how to find references of articles published in the field of criminal sciences.

 Have you found an interesting article?